 Just like a vinyl record, film has soul.
-There is something ethereal about the subtly soft yet rich tones of color negative film that is truly special, and the grain and tonality of true black-and-white film has a romance to it that you can feel.
+There is something ethereal about the subtly soft yet rich tones of color negative film or the grain and tonality of true black-and-white film.
+There’s a certain romance to film photography that is almost tangible.

-The stringent technical know-how required to shoot film has instilled in me a more focused and thoughtful approach to photography–an approach less concerned with pixel-level perfection and more concerned with intent, purpose and authenticity.
-In that way, not only does shooting film inform the way I work, it also mirrors my ideals of what wedding photography should be.
+Film is about feeling and process.
+The stringent know-how required to shoot film has instilled in me a more focused, thoughtful approach to photography–an approach less concerned with megapixels, camera tricks or editing trends and more focused on intent, purpose and authenticity.
+Film not only informs the way I document your wedding, it mirrors my ideals of what wedding photography should be.

 Your wedding is not my photoshoot.
-Rather than taking thousands of photos and spending more time reviewing them on a tiny LCD screen than I do paying attention to what’s happening with you and your loved ones on the other side of my camera, I’ll be there with you–in the moment–focused on capturing emotionally honest, impactful images that convey the story and the feeling of the beginning of your marriage.
+Rather than taking thousands upon thousands of photos and spending half of your wedding day reviewing them on my camera’s tiny LCD screen, I’ll be there in the moment with you and your loved ones–capturing emotionally honest, impactful images that convey the story and the feeling of the beginning of your marriage.